Optimal Algorithms for Right-Sizing Data Centers- Extended Version: Deterministic online algorithm

 We will prove this lemma together with the next lemma:

-\begin{lemma} The slope of $\hat{C}^L_\tau(x)$ is at most $\beta$ for $x \leq x^U_\tau$ and at least $\beta$ for $x > x^U_\tau$, i.e. $\Delta \hat{C}^L_\tau(x^U_\tau) \leq \beta$ and $\Delta \hat{C}^L_\tau(x^U_\tau+1) \geq \beta$ \end{lemma}
+\begin{lemma} The slope of $\hat{C}^L_\tau(x)$ is at most $\beta$ for $x \leq x^U_\tau$ and at least $\beta$ for $x > x^U_\tau$, i.e., $\Delta \hat{C}^L_\tau(x^U_\tau) \leq \beta$ and $\Delta \hat{C}^L_\tau(x^U_\tau+1) \geq \beta$ \end{lemma}

-\begin{proof} First, we will prove the case $Y = L$ by induction.
+\begin{proof}[Proof of Lemmas~\ref{lemma:lcp:cf:convex} and~\ref{lemma:lcp:cf:slope}] First, we will prove the case $B = L$ by induction.
 The function is convex, because all $f_t$ are convex and $\beta x$ is a linear function which is also convex (note that convexity is closed under addition).
 For $\hat{C}^U_\tau$ there are no costs for powering up, so $x^U_1 = \argmin_{x} f_1(x)$ and therefore

 and

 so for $\tau = 1$ both lemmas are fulfilled.